 The zander is a rather active night hunter that can be caught on lures and natural baits.
-Brightly colored softbaits on the spinning rod or a smaller popped-up deadbait on the ledger rod will yield the very best results.
-Both lures and dead baits should be fished on, or very close to the bottom, as this is where most zander will be found in the dark.
+Brightly coloured softbaits on the spinning rod or a smaller popped-up deadbait on the ledger rod will yield the very best results.
+Both lures and dead baits should be fished on, or very close to the bottom.

 Continue reading this article to get all the best tips on baits and methods for nighttime zeds.

 Thanks to its big eyes and superb sense of smell, the zander is a rather active nighttime feeder.

 Their advanced night vision is made possible by the tapedum licidum in their eyes, which is a layer of tissue just behind the retina that reflects light back to the photoreceptors, making them extremely sensitive and allowing the fish to see in very low light conditions.

 This ability to see in the dark, coupled with a well-developed sense of smell makes the zander the ultimate hunter in the dark.

 For anglers who are up for the challenges of fishing at night, the zander is the perfect fit.
 Let’s see how you can actually catch!